jhpyle/docassemble/about.md

 However, **docassemble**'s approach, which is to express logic using code, is likely to be better suited for legal applications.
-Developers of legal expert systems in the past have observed that when they ask lawyers to express their expertise in the form of rules, the lawyers first express the knowledge in the form of sequential logical statements (i.e., computer code) and then attempt to translate that "code" into "rules."  **docassemble** cuts out this extra step by allowing legal experts to express legal knowledge in the form that comes naturally.
-Among general purpose programming languages, [Python] is very close to plain English, so that the code that embodies legal knowledge will look similar to the language of statutes and regulations, which are familiar to legal professionals.
+Developers of legal expert systems have observed that when they ask lawyers to express their expertise in the form of rules, the lawyers first express the knowledge in the form of sequential logical statements (i.e., [pseudocode]) and then attempt to translate that "code" into "rules."  **docassemble** cuts out the extra step by allowing legal experts to express legal knowledge in the form that comes naturally.
+Among general purpose programming languages, [Python] is very close to plain English.
+As a result, **docassemble** code that embodies legal knowledge will look similar to the language of statutes and regulations, which is familiar to legal professionals.

 While **docassemble** is different from a "rules engine" because it allows authors to express knowledge as code, it also has some of the